Become a Normal Sport Member

 But here is the actual reason we are asking readers to become members: Reader support is part of our path to building a sustainable business.

-While I personally take advantage of the benefits of most of the places I subscribe to, the primary reason I subscribe to them is mostly because I don’t want to imagine them not existing.
+While I personally take advantage of the benefits of most of the places I subscribe to, the primary reason I subscribe to them is mostly because I want them to exist for a long time.

-We will provide plenty of value for all you Normies out there, yes -- obviously, that is our job -- but my main pitch is (and probably always will be): We all want this to exist, let’s make it exist.
+We will provide plenty of value for all you Normal Sporters out there, yes -- obviously that is our job, and I hope we’ve earned your trust on that front -- but my main pitch is (and probably always will be): We all want this to exist, let’s make it exist.

-Related: we also wanted to take the top off the defense and allow those of you who are (in some cases, literally, in others, figuratively) making Top 10 in the FedEx Cup money to help build this place as we start to get off the ground.
+We wanted to take the top off the defense and allow those of you who are (in some cases, literally, in others, figuratively) making FedEx Cup money to help build this place as we start to get off the ground.

-That’s why we’re introducing a minimum membership price but no set number on what you want your membership to cost (if you pay over the minimum you will be considered ... an elevated member :)).
+That’s why we’re introducing a minimum membership price but no set number on what you want your membership to cost.
+The benefits are no different, though we may sneak in a few surprises for you if you exceed that $82 minimum.

 I say this a lot, but I am constantly blown away that anyone would want to read my thoughts about golf and enjoy Jason’s illustrations.
 This is all we want to do professionally, and reader membership helps ensure that it is all we ever will do.